michaeltown-phd/mtaTurnstileData_MetisProject1/README.md

 # mtaTurnstileDataProject1
-an exploratory data analysis project demonstrating basic compositing and display using MTA turnstile data.
+an exploratory data analysis project demonstrating basic compositing and display in python using MTA turnstile data.

 This respository contains three files.